Stadionul Mircea Stan

 Stadionul Mircea Stan is a multi-purpose stadium in Colonești, Romania, that is currently used mostly for football matches.
-The home ground of the Romanian soccer club Vedița Colonești, it has a capacity of 500 people (200 seated).
+The former home ground of the Romanian soccer club Vedița Colonești, it has a capacity of 500 people (200 seated).

 The stadium is named after Mircea Stan, a former footballer in the Romanian Liga I and the son of the Nicolae Stan, the current mayor of Colonești.